Honda HR-V: Global version (RV/RS1; 2021)

-North American and Chinese version/ZR-V (RZ; 2022)
+North American and Chinese version / ZR-V (RZ; 2022)

-A separate North American HR-V model was unveiled on 4 April 2022 and has been sold since 7 June 2022 for the 2023 model year.
-Based on the eleventh-generation Civic and categorised as a C-segment SUV, it will also be sold outside of North America, such as in China (as the ZR-V and HR-V) and Europe (as the ZR-V) to slot between the global HR-V model and the CR-V. Chinese models are produced by both Guangqi Honda (ZR-V) and Dongfeng Honda (HR-V) respectively.
-European models will use full hybrid powertrain as standard.
+A separate North American HR-V model was unveiled on 4 April 2022 and went on sale on 7 June 2022 for the 2023 model year.
+Based on the Honda Architecture (HA) platform shared with the Civic (eleventh generation) and categorised as a subcompact crossover SUV, it was sold outside of North America, such as in China (as the ZR-V and HR-V) and Europe (as the ZR-V) to positioned between the global HR-V model and the CR-V. Chinese models are produced by both Guangqi Honda (ZR-V) and Dongfeng Honda (HR-V) respectively.